CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

 ---

-To test an Assemblyline service in standalone mode, the [run_service_once.py](https://bitbucket.org/cse-assemblyline/alv4_service/src/master/dev/run_service_once.py) script can be used to run a single task through the service for testing.
+To test an AssemblyLine service in standalone mode, the [run_service_once.py](https://bitbucket.org/cse-assemblyline/alv4_service/src/master/dev/run_service_once.py) script can be used to run a single task through the service for testing.